xpack/web-jekyll/pages/develop/how-to-create-xpack-git-repos.md

 The easiest way to create new projects would be to use an existing GitHub Template project.
-Unfortunately, at the time of testing, the repositories resulted by using this method had weirds histories, like disconnected commits; until this will be fixed, this method is not recommended." %}
+Unfortunately, at the time of testing, the repositories resulted by using this method had weird histories, like disconnected commits; until this will be fixed, this method is not recommended." %}